Diagnostic microbiology: Immunofluorescence

+Light scattering

+Light scattering has been used for the detection and classification of bacteria.
+Approaches include analysis of the angular dependence of scattering as well as spectroscopic methods.
+Spectroscopic implementations include elastic light scattering and light scattering spectroscopy.
+Light scattering spectroscopy can be combined with microscopic imaging or dual-angle configurations to enable calibration-independent measurements.
+Light scattering spectroscopy, along with related confocal light absorption and scattering spectroscopic microscopy, has also been applied to the rapid identification of bacteria directly from whole blood.

+Biochemical profile-based microbial identification systems

 Phenotypic tests are used to identify microbes based on metabolic and biochemical pathways present in those microbes.
 There are many automated and semi-automated commercial systems available.
 These methods can be very informative but are not as accurate as MALDI-TOF or genotypic methods.

 6.5% salt broth

 The 6.5% salt broth test is used to analyze the tolerance level of various bacteria under halophilic conditions.
 This test is used because most organisms cannot survive in high salt concentrations while Staphylococci, Enterococci, and Aerococci are all expected to tolerate 6.5% NaCl concentrations.

 Acetate utilization

 The acetate utilization test is used primarily to differentiate between Escherichia coli from members of the genus Shigella.
 Many of the Escherichia coli strains have the capability of the utilization of acetate for a sole carbon and energy source, while Shigella does not.
 Since acetate utilization results in an increase in pH, an indicator is added that changes color under conditions of acetate utilization.